 Set up a digital wall calendar and you’ll realize it’s one of the smartest things you’ve ever done.
 Think I’m exaggerating?
 A few months ago I would’ve agreed with you.
 But we started using one at the office and, let’s just say, we went from one screen to one for every meeting room.
 A Google calendar on a wall-mounted screen works perfectly for displaying schedules, events and meetings.
 Plus, it’s practical, keeps everyone organized and is extremely easy to use.

 Being able to show a calendar on a display can be very useful, for various reasons.
 The most common usage scenario is mounting a screen outside a meeting room to show availability.
-Another use is internal communications in offices; showing a calendar with corporate events in recreation areas, like cafeterias and reception areas.
+Another use is digital signage in offices in order to show a calendar with corporate events in recreation areas, like cafeterias and reception areas.

-Getting that Google calendar on a wall-mounted screen
+Getting your Google calendar on screen (with advanced security)

 - Authenticate in order to display the calendar, or display details for the events in the calendar.

 - Get only the calendar data for the screen.
-In that case, you need to remove any surrounding buttons, link, service provider logos, and other stuff that just get in the way.
+In that case, you need to remove any surrounding buttons, links, service provider logos, and other stuff that just get in the way.